evanx/bashbin/redis-scan/readme.md

   done
 }
 ```
-where we `tee` the output to a file in order to extract the cursor from it's `head.`
+where we `tee` the output to a file in order to extract the cursor from it's head for the next iteration.

-We are using a command notation where functions are prefix by a `c` and the number of arguments they expect.
+Incidently, we use a "command" notation where functions are prefix by a `c` and the number of arguments they expect.

 ```shell
 c0default() {